fluxninja/aperture/docs/content/references/configuration/agent.md

 </dd>
 </dl>

-### FlowControlPreviewConfig {#flow-control-preview-config}
+### FlowPreviewConfig {#flow-preview-config}

-FlowControlPreviewConfig is the configuration for the flow control preview service.
+FlowPreviewConfig is the configuration for the flow control preview service.

 #### Properties